 Thin - Thick

-Thin is a setting for transparent materials, or transparent objects, which causes them to be rendered as a thin piece of glass.
+Thick or Thin is a setting for transparent materials, or transparent objects, which causes them to be rendered as a solid piece of glass, (Thick), a thin piece of glass, (Thin).

 If the object is not space-enclosing and is transparent (for example, a pane of glass modeled with a single surface), select Thin.
 Thin means that the surface will be treated as a two-sided object for refraction purposes (like a sheet of glass).
 This is important if you are modeling a sheet of glass with a single surface.